Do you have a young family but you’re struggling to find suitable kids’ activities? Well, take a look at how the Hoop app could help you.

 How suitable is it?

-The app is aimed at parents with 3-11-year-olds.
-You can filter activities by age.
+The app is aimed at parents with 3-11 year-olds and allows you to filter kid’s activities by age.
 After all, you don’t want to find suggestions about attending a baby gym event if you have an 11-year-old!
 If you have more than one child, then you can look for activities for all the children.

 You can also search by date.
 This makes it far easier if you’re trying to make plans for the week.
 You can even look at dates up to three months into the future.
 However, this does rely on companies that use the Hoop app to list their activities somewhat in advance.
 Plus, quite a lot of things can change in a few months, so I prefer to just use the app for arranging activities over the next couple of weeks.